Egarosindur

 Egarasindur, and historically Yarasindur, is a village in Pakundia Upazila, Kishoreganj District, Dhaka Division, Bangladesh, on the east side of the Brahmaputra River.
 It is in the western part of the division, about 85 km from Dhaka by road.
 The village is mentioned in the Akbarnama by Abu'l-Fazl ibn Mubarak.
-Historians disagree about the history of Egarosindur.
+Historians argue about the history of Egarosindur.
 It was believed to have been settled about 1000 BCE, and archaeological finds include silver coins, iron axes, lances, bows and arrows.
 At that time, the village was a commercial center.

 During the eighth century CE, it was a river port where Muslims traded with Rome and Persia.
 In 1338 Fakhruddin Mubarak Shah took control of the region, followed by Firuz Shah Tughlaq.
 In 1577, Isa Khan proclaimed independence for Egarosindur as a trading center.
-At this time a battle took place at the Fort of Egarosindur between Isa Khan and Man Singh I, Akbar's general, in which Isa Khan was defeated.
-In 1638, during the reign of Shah Jahan, Egarosindur was attacked and destroyed.
+At this time a battle took place at the Fort of Egarosindur between Isa Khan and Man Singh I, Akbar's general, in which Isa Khan was victorious.
+After the death of In 1638, during the reign of Shah Jahan, Egarosindur was attacked and the fort destroyed, which is still visible upon visiting the site.

+Legacy of the Baro-Bhuyan

+Even after the end of the era of the Baro-Bhuyan and Zamindars, an old family, the Khondokers, is still thriving and carrying on the historic legacy.
+The Khondokers were first islamic scholars and later turned taluqdars/tax collectors for the Baro-Bhuyans.